 An English Ivy I’ve had for years desperately needed a trim, so I gave it a haircut and used the trimmed pieces to create a topiary.
 I just wound the pieces I trimmed off around the form to create a shamrock topiary centerpiece.

 After the holiday, it can be planted in my flower beds.
 They are low growing, and have tiny white flowers and will spread nicely and create a beautiful ground cover.

-I used my skinny linen table runner down the center of my table, and added my topiary, oxalis and several brass candlesticks with white tapers.
+I used a narrow linen table runner down the center of my table, and added my topiary, oxalis and several brass candlesticks with white tapers.

 The final touch was the candle covers I made out of screening material.
 I had 3 small jar candles and thought I would try wrapping them with screen.
 My plan was to spray paint aluminum screening with gold spray paint.

 I went to my local Ace Hardware store to see if I could buy a small piece of screen and they actually had some remnants of bronze screen that they gave me.
 But, the aluminum screen, spray painted gold, would create the same look.

 I hope you’ve enjoyed seeing how I created an easy St. Patrick’s Day tablescape.
 Be sure and pop over to each of the other bloggers joining me and see what they created.
 You won’t be disappointed!